lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - checkout system is another "holdover" mechanic where the results is available after the end of that day
 - should check if different selections of books are available on different days, try to get books from the note found in the Office

+### Root Cellar

+- root cellar has a family tree of Mary Epsen and her ancestors